-Adam Davids, a proud Indigenous man, has just returned from a Fulbright Scholarship in the USA brimming with ideas on how to improve outcomes for Indigenous young people.
+When Adam Davids, a proud Indigenous man, returned from a Fulbright Scholarship in the USA he was brimming with ideas on how to improve outcomes for Indigenous young people.

-Adam is director of learning at CareerTrackers, which is successfully tackling the 60 percent drop-out rate for Indigenous university students.
+At that time Adam was a director of learning at CareerTrackers, which successfully tackled the 60 percent drop-out rate for Indigenous university students.

 “I have benefitted personally and professionally from the experience,” Adam says.

 “I’ve been gifted insights into more than 100 years of impact-driven by not for profits for minority people in the USA that have strong parallels to more recently established programs that serve Indigenous Australians.”

 “I was welcomed by exceptional leaders within the Native American and African American community who reinforced my understanding of the key long-term investments needed to empower racial minority young people.”

 Adam is one of 10 scholars who are unique in the international Fulbright alumni.
 They were recipients of the only Fulbright Scholarship in the world specifically for leaders of NGOs and not-for-profits.